 While praying and passing out literature in front of an abortion clinic in Vienna, Austria one day, Joannes became distraught when it appeared none of the women he tried to talk to were going to choose life for their babies.

 “Their hearts were really frozen, and they didn’t take any information.
 And I thought, ‘Wow, what’s going on?
-It’s really a sad world,’” said Joannes, who is Human Life International’s (HLI) regional director of Europe, in a video interview released last week.
+It’s really a sad world,’” said Joannes, who is Human Life International’s (HLI) regional director of Europe, interviewed in HLI’s documentary “Central and Eastern Europe: A Return to Life.”

 After a somber day of standing in front of Vienna’s abortion mill, Joannes and his team of pro-life counselors decided to go relax at a park that was close by.
 There he would meet someone who would change his life.